pooltogether/multichain-gov-proposal-spec/README.md

 ## GovernorRoot

-The GovernorRoot contract creates proposals and queues proposals that have passed.
+The GovernorRoot contract allows branches to creates proposals and aggregate votes.
+When a proposal passes, the Governor Root can queue proposals on branches that require execution.

 ### Methods